A company called Psystar claims that it’s

 On the hardware front, everything also seems to work fine.
 The onboard Ethernet, audio, USB, eSATA and FireWire ports all work.
 I even found an old USB/FireWire PCI card (from a previous generic Windows machine I built), plugged it in, and connected my iSight camera to it—no problems whatsoever.
 I plugged in my Wacom tablet, installed the drivers, and found that it also works just fine—including handwriting recognition via the Ink System Preferences panel.

-Then I took advantage of the fact that I’d built a machine in a case of my choosing: I installed a hot swap SATA drive bay—something like this one.
+Then I took advantage of the fact that I’d built a machine in a case of my choosing: I installed a hot swap SATA drive bay—something like

 How well does it work?